Joseph V. Quarles: Early life and education

-Quarles had one brother, Charles, who would become his law partner.
+Joseph V. Quarles was born December 16, 1843, in what is now Kenosha, Wisconsin.
+At the time, it was the village of Southport, in the Wisconsin Territory.
+He was raised and educated in Kenosha, and then went on to attend the University of Michigan.

-Quarles attended the common schools, then received an Artium Baccalaureus degree in 1866 from the University of Michigan and a Bachelor of Laws in 1867 from the University of Michigan Law School.
+He interrupted his education in 1864 to enlist for service in the Union Army, answering the call for 100-day enlistments.
+He was enrolled in the 39th Wisconsin Infantry Regiment, as first lieutenant of Company C. The 39th Wisconsin Infantry mustered into federal service in June 1864 and traveled to Tennessee.
+Quarles was detailed as an ordinance inspector for much of the 100 day service.

-During the American Civil War, Quarles served in the Union Army in the Thirty-ninth Regiment, Wisconsin Volunteers, and was mustered out as first lieutenant.
+After the expiration of his 100 day enlistment, Quarles returned to the University of Michigan where he earned his bachelor's degree in 1866.
+He continued his education at the University of Michigan Law School and earned his LL.B. in 1867.

 Career

-He was admitted to the bar and entered private practice in Kenosha from 1868 to 1882.
-He was the district attorney for Kenosha County, Wisconsin from 1870 to 1876.
-He was the Mayor of Kenosha in 1876.
+Quarles then returned to Kenosha.
+He was admitted to the bar and conducted a law practice there from 1868 to 1882.
+He was the district attorney for Kenosha County from 1870 to 1876.
+He was the mayor of Kenosha in 1876.
 He was a member of the Wisconsin State Assembly in 1879.
 He was a member of the Wisconsin State Senate from 1880 to 1882.
 He resumed private practice in Racine, Wisconsin from 1882 to 1888, and in Milwaukee, Wisconsin from 1888 to 1899.

 Congressional service

 Quarles was elected as a Republican to the United States Senate and served from March 4, 1899, to March 3, 1905.
 He was not a candidate for reelection in 1905.
 He was Chairman of the Committee on Transportation Routes to the Seaboard for the 56th United States Congress and Chairman of the Committee on the Census for the 57th and 58th United States Congresses.